Magolaliet2022/alx-zero_day/0x03-git/README.md

-readmefile for the 0x03-git directory
+my readme file for the 0x03